šŸ‘€ The top hiring channels of 2024? We’ve got the receipts → Download the 2024 Source of Hire Report

 4. Role type: what kind of talent do you need?

-“I’ve found that LinkedIn is better for white collar full-time, permanent employment.
-Indeed is better for gig work, temp jobs, part-time work, and jobs that hire quickly and have high turnover, such as minimum wage jobs,” writes one Redditor.
+The best job board for your needs also depends on the type of role you’re filling. ā€œI’ve found that LinkedIn is better for white collar full-time, permanent employment.
+Indeed is better for gig work, temp jobs, part-time work, and jobs that hire quickly and have high turnover, such as minimum wage jobs,ā€ writes one Redditor.

-“To be quite honest with you, I’ve had a LinkedIn account and I’ve never had any success with it,” Rambo told CNBC. “[But] Within three days [of making an Indeed account], I had four or five people calling me.”
+And with LinkedIn facing criticism from blue-collar workers unable to find employment on the site, Indeed seems like the better fit for manual laborers like Darren Rambo. ā€œTo be quite honest with you, I’ve had a LinkedIn account and I’ve never had any success with it,ā€ Rambo told CNBC. ā€œ[But] Within three days [of making an Indeed account], I had four or five people calling me.ā€

 If you’re looking for full-time knowledge workers, LinkedIn allows companies to connect directly with high-quality candidates.
-And though some have joked it’s the “brag board of choice for the white-collar worker,” the impulse to share makes it easier to vet candidates and assess culture fit.
+And though some have joked it’s the ā€œbrag board of choice for the white-collar worker,ā€ the impulse to share makes it easier to vet candidates and assess culture fit.

 5. Employer branding: how do you want candidates to see you?